d8v3h31n/peg-multimarkdown-x/README.markdown

 to be ported to many of the package maintenance systems out there once it's finished.

+## Install glib2 ##

 To use on Ubuntu, for example, be sure to have installed glib2:

 	sudo apt-get install libglib2.0-dev

+For other linux distributions, you will need to do something similar.

+On Mac OS X, you can use fink:

+	fink install glib2-shlibs glib2-dev

+(I don't remember if I had to install both packages, or just glib2-shlibs)

+For Windows, follow the instructions included in `peg-markdown`.
+It's not particularly straightforward.

+## Compile peg-multimarkdown ##

+Either download the peg-multimarkdown source, or use git:

+	git clone git://github.com/fletcher/peg-multimarkdown.git

+Then, simply run `make` to compile the source.
+You can also run some test commands to verify that everything is working properly.
+Of note, it is normal to fail one test in the Markdown tests, but the others should pass.

+	make
+	make mmdtest
+	make latextest

+On Mac OS X, you need to have installed the Developer Tools.

 # Usage #